TotallyWholesome/TotallyWholesome-Mod/docs/GeneralGuide.md

   Settings for connecting with T.W.

   <h3>Disconnect From TWNet</h3>
   Should not need to be used.
-Disconnects you from TW
+Disconnects you from TW Network.

   <h3>Reconnect to TWNet</h3>
   Should not need to be used.
-TW will auto reconnect unless disconnected using "Disconnect From TWNet".
+TW will auto-reconnect unless disconnected using "Disconnect From TWNet".

+  <h3>Leash Style</h3>
+  Allows for setting the style of the leash.
+Local Only.

   <h3>Leash Color Config</h3>
-  Menu for changing your leash colour. <a href="#Leash_Colour">ReadMore</a>
+  Menu for changing your leash color. <a href="#Leash_Colour">ReadMore</a>

   <h3>Custom Leash Colour</h3>
   Enable for custom color

+  <h3>Hide Custom Leash Style</h3>
+  Allows for Custom Leash Style to be hidden.
+Custom is a user-setup leash style, not a default leash style.

 </details>